 - Rolling replacements

 - Players must leave and enter the field of play at the halfway touchline

 - If a player is sent off then that player will be replaced by an appropriate substitute.
 If there is no substitute available then that team will be disadvantaged.
 The non-offending team does not lose a player

 - At a free pass restart any first receivers can start their run a maximum of 2 metres from the player performing the free pass.
 Any greater disctance and the "Calvary Charge" will be called resulting in a penalty at the place of infringement to the non offending team

 - A player may only play up one year

 - Rolling substitutions is permitted

 NB: At all levels the "Cavalry Charge" is not allowed

 Definition of a Cavalry Charge: When the attacking team is awarded a penalty kick or free kick either a single player stands some distance behind the kicker or attacking players form a line across the field some distance from the kicker.
 At a signal from the kicker they charge forward.
 When they get near the kicker tap kicks the ball and passes to a player who had started some distance behind the kicker.
 Sanction: Penalty at the place of infringement

-All scrums must follow the World Rugby process, Crouch, Bind, Set.
-A non contested scrum will be awarded for knock ons and forward passes.
+• All scrums must follow the World Rugby process, Crouch, Bind, Set.

 LINEOUT: No, free pass from five metres in from touch line.